YanCotta/DataPreprocessingForMLAlgorithms/README.md

 - Set `test_size` and `random_state` as needed.

 ## License
-The project was based on SuperDataScience's exercises/datasets provided on the "Machine Learning A-Z" course I took I used their dataset and original exercise as a foundation but made modifications and customizations.
+The project was based on SuperDataScience's exercises/datasets provided on the "Machine Learning A-Z" course I took.
+I used their example/dataset as a foundation,but made my own code with modifications and customizations.
 MIT License.
 Modify or adapt any part of the code as you wish. ```